The Challenge of Outdoor Salt Storage – Environmental Compliance

 Ensuring the Safety of your Employees and the General Public

-Additionally, Toro covers are made from the highest quality fabric available.
+Additionally, Toro Shelters makes the covers from the highest quality fabric available.
 The PVC fabric cladding.
 The fabric complies with all relevant fire regulations.
 Equally, the fabric structure cladding is fire resistant.
 Fire resistance means flames do not propagate or cause burning droplets to fall and is self-extinguishing

-The Toro framework is engineered, from high-grade galvanised steel.
+Toro engineers the frameworks from high-grade galvanised steel.
 Consequently, steel-work last a life time.
 They will not readily fail or rot like other materials, such as timber or steel cladding.

 Toro Shelters salt barns are cleverly designed.
 Their engineering minimises the use of materials.
 Additionally, they are built tough to sustain high wind loads Accordingly, our structures are designed to last a life-time.
 They are backed by Toro's 10 year warranty.